jfadams1963/Ti_Projects/tiAES-C_version/README.md

 + libbsd0
 + libbsd-dev

-`# apt install build-essential libssl-dev libbsd0 libbsd-dev`
+`# apt install build-essential libssl-dev libbsd0 libbsd-dev` as root.

-Or if you are "forever root" on Ubuntu with no passwd `sudo`
+If you are on Ubuntu with passwordless sudo, that's bad practice.
+Edit your `/etc/sudoers` to require your password.
+Please.
-`$ sudo apt install build-essential libssl-dev libbsd0 libbsd-dev`